Robotic vacuum cleaner: Cleaning modes

+Robotic vacuums have different types of cleaning modes, enabling the robot target specific areas or work more generally, and to function either under direct human control or automatically.

 Wet mopping

 Some models can also mop for wet cleaning, autonomously vacuuming and wet-mopping a floor in one pass (sweep and mop combo).

 The mop is either manually wet before attachment to the bottom of the robot or the robot may be able to automatically spray water on to the floor before running over it.

 Some advanced robot vacuum cleaners have a sensor that detects and avoids mopping in carpeted areas.
 However, if there is no sensor, most of the robot vacuum cleaner manufacturers add a no-mop zone feature in the app to make robot vacuums to avoid certain areas to clean.
 These robot vacuums are also capable to mop about 150 m2 in one go.

-A robot mop can tackle multiple surfaces and comes with a variety of different cleaning modes, providing options for sweeping, vacuuming and mopping damp or wet floors.
-Robot mops score better on hard surfaces and are ideally suited for hardwood, laminate and tile flooring types.

-Mapping

-The first robovacs used random navigation.
-This sometimes caused the unit to miss spots when cleaning or be unable to locate its base station to recharge, and did not provide the user a history of which spaces were cleaned.

-More sophisticated models include mapping ability.
-The unit can use gyro-, camera-, radar-, and laser- (laser distance sensor or LDS) guided systems to create a floor plan, which can be permanently stored for more efficiency, and updated with information on areas which have been (or have not been) cleaned.
-Thus, the cleaning efficiency is greatly improved and the repetition rate is reduced significantly.

-Models with a multiple floor plan feature can store several floor plans.